Skip to content

 Though no longer used as currency, gold remains:

-• A reserve asset held by central banks
+• A reserve asset held by central banks (approximately 45% of all gold)

 • A hedge against inflation and currency debasement